BrandonWarrior/battleships/README.md

 - Under Buildpacks, add Python first, then Node.js.
 - create a Config Var called PORT.
 Set this to 8000

-- Link the Repository and Enable Automatic Deploys
+- Link the Repository and Enable Automatic Deploys In the Deploy tab.
-In the Deploy tab, select GitHub as the deployment method.
+- select GitHub as the deployment method.
 - Search for your GitHub repository and connect it.
 - Click deploy.